mwarning/trigger/docs/documentation.md

 Instead QR-Code imports from another Trigger app, you can import simple links like `https://example.com/open?pass=secret` as QR-Code to create a simple HTTPS based door setup.
 Links starting with `ssl://` or `tcp://` will be used for MQTT and `ssh://` for SSH based door setups.

+## Nuki Smartlock Pairing

+Steps to pair Trigger with the Nuki Smartlock:

+1. Nuki: Press the door knob button for 3 seconds until the ring lights up (pairing mode).
+2. Phone: Enable Bluetooth.
+3. Phone: Pair phone and Nuki Smartlock.
+4. Phone: Start Trigger, add a new door entry with door type "Nuki SmartLock".
+5. Phone: Enter the name of the paired Nuki Smartlock into the "Lock Name/MAC" field (something like "Nuki_1DAB5E34").
+6. Phone: Enter some user name (not very important) and save the door setup.
+7. Nuki: If the Nuki smartlock is not in pairing mode anymore, just press the the button again.
+8. Phone: Press the open door button in Trigger.
+This will cause Trigger to register with the Nuki Smartlock.

+Now you should be able to send open/close commands.

+(tested with Android 10 and Nuki SmartLock 2.0)

 ## Build Trigger from Sources

 On Linux based systems: